Skip to main content

 1. RADIOMONDE (BAnQ numérique), February 16, 1957, p.
 12 — society / illustrated page.

-MCPA use: evidence of social and cultural use (receptions, society pages; “a place to be seen”).
+MCPA use: evidence of social and cultural use (receptions, society pages; a “place to be seen”).

 2. RADIOMONDE and TÉLÉMONDE (BAnQ numérique), September 21, 1957, p.
 9 — article by Mario Duliani, “Ils ne mourront plus de faim, nos artistes !”.

-MCPA use: “hub” contextualization (habits, after-shows, networks).
+MCPA use: “hub” contextualization (habits, after-show, networks).

 3. LE COURRIER DE BERTHIER (BAnQ numérique), July 17, 1958, p.
 12 — “Au Café des Artistes”.